 Follow Alf Turner on Twitter: @Alf_Turner

-Our partnership with Flying Flowers is blooming!
-Seasonal bouquets and arrangements are added to the range regularly, including Valentines, Mother's Day, Father's Day and Christmas bouquets which make wonderful gifts or blooms to decorate your home.
+Our partnership with Flying Flowers continues to bloom and has raised over £75,000 to date!
+Seasonal bouquets are added to the range regularly, including Valentines and Christmas bouquets which make wonderful gifts or arrangements to decorate your home.

 Please make Flowers for Heroes your online florist of choice and treat yourself, or a loved one, to a beautiful bouquet, and know you are making a difference too!